-A footnote and the cross-reference to it:
+Footnote and cross-reference to it

 ... <p>...
 Stakeholders should include older persons and persons with disabilities from organizations representing these populations and those persons with a knowledge of the accessibility needs of children and gender-related groups<sup><xref ref-type="fn" rid="fn1">1</xref>)</sup>. <fn id="fn1"> <p>Further information relating to the involvement of users and potential users can be found in ...</p> </fn> </p> ...